 Cruising the Danube

-We had options of either touring the Melk Abby or what was erroneously touted as a tour of Durnstein’s apricots.
-I had visions of skipping through apricot orchards, basket in hand, watching lovely maidens in full skirts and strapping robust young gentlemen pick the fruit, and maybe ending with a cooking class of what to do with these bushels of apricots we were going to pick.
+We had options of either touring the Melk Abby or what was erroneously touted as a tour of Durnstein's apricots.ย I had visions of skipping through apricot orchards, basket in hand, watching lovely maidens in full skirts and strapping robust young gentlemen pick the fruit, and maybe ending with a cooking class of what to do with these bushels of apricots we were going to pick.ย Yes, unfortunately my imagination runs away sometimes.ย This time it got on a high speed ATV and high tailed it to God knows where.ย When I finally came to I was in a stone room on a hard wooden bench for 2 ยฝ hours listening to the history of the Wachau apricot company.ย For our consolation prize, they let us sample their apricot brandy.Durnstein Austria

 - Whisk together 2 cups almond meal, 1 teaspoon salt, and 3 tablespoons sugar.